dchen077/LIS546-Curated-DH-Data/Sample Data/Singapore Biographical Database/README.md

 ## About

+The [Singapore Biographical Database Project](http://shgis.nus.edu.sg/sbdb/) is an ongoing collaborative project by the National University of Singapore, the National LIbrary Board of Singapore and the Singapore Federation of Chinese Clan Associations.
+The first phase of the project aims to extract data of 200 prominent Singapore Chinese personalities and construct a data visualization of their social network with related personalities.The original file is hosted in their [GitHub repository]((https://github.com/chsshgis/Singapore-Biographical-Database/blob/master/%E4%BA%BA%E7%89%A9%E6%95%B0%E6%8D%AE%201.0.xlsx) ).

+### Existing Project Data Lincese
+CC BY-SA 4.0

+## Data and File Overview

-Biographical_Information.xls belongs to Singapore Biographical Database.
-The original [file](https://github.com/chsshgis/Singapore-Biographical-Database/blob/master/%E4%BA%BA%E7%89%A9%E6%95%B0%E6%8D%AE%201.0.xlsx) is hosted in their Github repository.
+The Biographical_Information.csv belongs to the Singapore Biographical Database.
+It contains the full list of the 200 prominent Singapore Chinese personalities and their related personalities.
 The file in this repository has been normalized and standardized using OpenRefine.

-## Data and File Overview
+The following section contains a data dictionary and an overview of how the dataset is normalized and standardized.

 ### Sample Data Dictionary <!--this is incomplete but just to give an exmaple of the type of data dictionary that will be included--DC-->
 |Field Name|Data Type|Descripton|Example|